Updates to 10DLC compliance: prior texting opt-in & privacy statement

 1. Opt-in disclosure for text messaging

-The agency must provide evidence of a texting opt-in or disclosure included on the form where they collect the client's phone number, which states that by providing their phone number the client consents to receiving text messages at the provided phone number.
-This statement must require user action (e.g. a checkmark) or be easy to see (near the submit button or form signature), and should contain or reference the agency's privacy statement (see #2).
+The agency must provide evidence of a texting opt-in disclosure statement included on the form where they collect the client's phone number, which allows clients to consent to receive text messages at the provided phone number.

-Sample opt-in disclosure statement to add to contact information form
+Sample wording for opt-in disclosure to add to contact information form

 2. Privacy statement